 Kauffman Stadium Improvements at Royals Ballpark

 The recent Kauffman Stadium renovation for the Royals Ballpark in Kansas City was lead by the architects at Populous.
-The improvements to the structure included an exterior stainless steel facade produced by Zahner, as well as improvements to the interior experience.
-The improvements also included the Royals Crown artwork, which was also produced by Zahner.
+Zahner provided an exterior stainless steel facade as well as improvements to the interior experience.
+The Zahner scope also included the Royals Crown artwork which can be seen atop the ballpark’s digital scoreboard.

 A pattern of perforations and dimples allows glimpses of the original structure and the emblazoned the Royals’ graphic adds visual delight.
 Daylight and air transverse the facade, and the result is a breezy atmosphere which anticipates the excitement of the ballpark within.